NisoomV/SongListDatabse/README.md

 # SongListDatabse
-A database design of lists of songs from https://digitaldreamdoor.com/
+A database design of lists of songs scraped from https://digitaldreamdoor.com/ Technologies used: BeautifulSoup, python
+Database: PostgreSQL